mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Procedures

 Elections are held between the first and last days of March.
-Vacancies are filled by elections at the discretion of the CRO.
+Vacancies are filled by elections at the discretion of the CRO or president or VP admin as majority council chooses.
 Elections can also be initiated and administered collectively by the executive committee by a 2/3 vote to fill vacancies and such elections will run for fifteen days starting from the day of the vote.

 ## Terms of Office